 - 1st and 2nd Violation

-- o Letter sent to parent
+- Letter sent to parent

 - o Parent contacted via phone

-- o Child removed from classroom until appropriate attire is provided
+- Child removed from classroom until appropriate attire is provided

 - 3rd Violation

-- o Parent contacted
+- Parent contacted

-- o Child suspended from school for one day
+- Child suspended from school for one day

 - Return not authorized until parent participates in on-site conference with administration

 - Future Violations

-- o Parent contacted
+- Parent contacted

-- o Child suspended from school according to Table of Consequences on page 23.
+- Child suspended from school according to Table of Consequences on page 23.

 - Return not authorized until parent participates in on-site conference with administration.